abduh3131/scroot/scroot-Stable/scroot/README.md

 - Camera ingestion pipeline compatible with any USB camera supported by OpenCV.
 - Real-time object detection powered by Ultralytics YOLO models (default: `yolov8n.pt`).
 - Hybrid navigation that fuses obstacle density analysis with natural-language operator goals.
-- Layered arbitration stack (Pilot → Advisor → SafetyGate) that can ALLOW, AMEND, or BLOCK commands every control tick.
+- Layered arbitration stack (Navigator → Arbiter → SafetyGate) that can ALLOW, AMEND, or BLOCK commands every control tick.
 - Optional safety mindset profiles that cap maximum speed / clearance and adapt to lane uncertainty or sensor degradation.
 - Vehicle envelope modeling with user-defined dimensions and camera calibration to keep commands within real clearance limits.
-- Riding companion narration that explains each Advisor decision without blocking the control loop.
+- Riding companion narration that explains each arbiter decision without blocking the control loop.
-- Optional multimodal VLM companion (BLIP + FLAN-T5) for descriptive captions and free-form directives.
+- Advanced lane detector that mirrors openpilot’s perspective transform + sliding window technique to measure curvature, lane width, and lateral offset in real time.
+- Lane-aware navigator that blends those lane offsets back into the steering bias so the pilot recenters inside bike lanes or shoulders automatically.
+- CPU/GPU acceleration toggle plus an advisor switch so you can run entirely on CPU hardware, enable a Quadro P520 compatibility mode, and silence narration when you need the lightest loop.
-- Live launch dashboard with camera feed, projected path overlays, throttle/brake gauges, actuator readouts, and advisor chat.
+- Live launch dashboard with camera feed, projected path overlays, throttle/brake gauges, actuator readouts, and lane/arbiter status.
+- Scroll-friendly desktop GUI with Setup, Launch, and Media Test tabs so you can configure hardware, run the live pilot, or upload recorded drives for offline evaluation.
 - Command parser that understands phrases such as "drive to the plaza", "drive 2 m forward", or "turn right" and feeds them into the navigator.
-- Structured telemetry exports (`logs/command_state.json`, `logs/advisor_state.json`, `logs/telemetry.jsonl`, `logs/incidents.jsonl`) for auditing and supervision.
+- Structured telemetry exports (`logs/command_state.json`, `logs/telemetry.jsonl`, `logs/incidents.jsonl`) for auditing and supervision.
 - Modular design that allows future sensors (ultrasonic, LiDAR, depth) to feed into the navigator without architectural changes.

 ## Quick Start